anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   origin authentication to the certification request may be delegated to the protocol used for certificate management.

-## Solution Options for Proof of Identity
+## Solution Options for Proof of Identity {#solutions-PoI}

   Binding the certification request to an existing authenticated credential (here, the IDevID certificate) enables proof of identity and, based on it, an authorization of the certification request.
-  The binding may be achieved through security options in an underlying transport protocol such as TLS if the authorization of the certification request is (completely) done at the next communication hop.
+  The binding may be achieved through security options in an underlying transport protocol such as (D)TLS if the authorization of the certification request is (completely) done at the next communication hop.
   This binding can also be done in a transport-independent way by wrapping the certification request with a signature employing an existing IDevID.